Practical Backups with Cloudstic Profiles

 cloudstic restore <snapshot-hash> -output ./restore.zip

-- short commands
+- shorter commands

 - safer secret handling

+To get started, see the installation guide.
 For the complete command reference, see the Cloudstic CLI documentation.
+The CLI is also open source on GitHub.